LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/sso-unified-login.md

 The customer needs to provide LivePerson with the following three parameters:

-* **Login page**:  A login page to IDP when trying to access LiveEngage without prior authentication to customer IDP.
+* **Login page**:  A login page to IDP when trying to access the Conversational Cloud without prior authentication to customer IDP.
-* **Logout page**:  A URL that the user will be redirected to when logging out of LiveEngage.
+* **Logout page**:  A URL that the user will be redirected to when logging out of the Conversational Cloud.
-* **Redirect Page Upon Login Error**: A URL that the user will be redirected to when the login to LiveEngage fails.
+* **Redirect Page Upon Login Error**: A URL that the user will be redirected to when the login to the Conversational Cloud fails.

 ### Configuration on the customer’s environment

 * Create a SAML assertion with dynamic variables: siteId and loginName.
-The SAML assertion must be sent to LiveEngage every time a user (admin or agent) wishes to log in.
+The SAML assertion must be sent to the Conversational Cloud every time a user (admin or agent) wishes to log in.

   {: .notice}
   If it is not possible to send the siteID, LivePerson can adapt the configuration.

   If it is not possible to send the loginName, LivePerson can accept the nameId field instead.

-* Provision the users in the customer’s User Management System to map to those of LiveEngage.
-For new users created in the Customer's User Management system, the customer will need to manually create them in LiveEngage (or automate the process via the [Users API](https://developers.liveperson.com/administration-users-overview.html) and create the linkage in the Customer's User Management system.
+* Provision the users in the customer’s User Management System to map to those of the Conversational Cloud.
+For new users created in the Customer's User Management system, the customer will need to manually create them in the Conversational Cloud (or automate the process via the [Users API](https://developers.liveperson.com/administration-users-overview.html) and create the linkage in the Customer's User Management system.

-* **Use this consumer URL for connecting to LiveEngage**: https://&lt;LPDomain&gt;/hc/s-&lt;YourAccountNumber&gt;/web/m-LP/samlAssertionMembersArea/home.jsp?lpservice=liveEngage&servicepath=a%2F\~\~accountid\~\~%2F%23%2C\~\~ssokey\~\~
+* **Use this consumer URL for connecting to the Conversational Cloud**: https://&lt;LPDomain&gt;/hc/s-&lt;YourAccountNumber&gt;/web/m-LP/samlAssertionMembersArea/home.jsp?lpservice=liveEngage&servicepath=a%2F\~\~accountid\~\~%2F%23%2C\~\~ssokey\~\~

 * **Use this consumer URL for connecting to the MCS toolkit**: https://&lt;LPDomain&gt;/hc/s-&lt;YourAccountNumber&gt;/web/m-LP/samlAssertionMembersArea/home.jsp?lpservice=mcs&servicepath=a%2F\~\~accountid\~\~%2F%23%2C\~\~ssokey\~\~